Volunteers Make it Possible

 Adult volunteer positions are for those ages 18 and older.
 We ask for a six month commitment of at least eight hours a month.
 We are unable to accommodate short-term community service volunteer opportunities or sign off on hours before a six month commitment is complete.

-Would you like to be part of a life-saving team?
-Can you share your time and talents to connect people and pets?
-Here are a few opportunities open to volunteers at ARF:
+Would you like to be part of a lifesaving team?
+Could you share your time and talents to connect people and pets?
+Here are a few opportunities available at ARF:

 Cat care volunteers assist with feeding our shelter cats and cleaning their living spaces, to ensure they are happy and healthy during their stay at our adoption center.